The first signs of ageing.

 The depth of wrinkles and early onset of sagging skin depend on how well your collagen and elastin are preserved.

-Skin ageing is also associated with loss of skin moisture in the epidermis layer of the skin.
+Skin ageing is also associated with loss of skin moisture in the epidermis layer.

 The role of hyaluronic acid and the skin.

-In the big, bold skincare world, hyaluronic acid (HA) is associated with many and various moisturisers and serums to plump up dehydrated or ageing skin.
+In the big, bold skincare world, hyaluronic acid (HA) is associated with various moisturisers and serums to plump up dehydrated or ageing skin.

 However, despite the plentitude of serums to plump up your skin, hyaluronic acid (HA) is a natural substance found throughout the body.

-It keeps the skin looking smooth and plump, whereas, in other parts of the body, such as the joints, eyes, and other tissues, it provides natural lubrication.
+It keeps the skin looking smooth and plump, providing natural lubrication in other parts of the body, such as the joints, eyes, and other tissues.

 But, even though it’s abundant in the body, fifty per cent of hyaluronic acid is found in the skin, giving it volume and bounce and providing a cushion against impact and injury.